jono-rams/PolySolve/CONTRIBUTING.md

 # Contributing to polysolve

 First off, thank you for considering contributing!
 We welcome any contributions, from fixing a typo to implementing a new feature.
+You can see a list of everyone who has contributed in our [Contributors Hall of Fame](/.github/CONTRIBUTORS.md).

 ## Table of Contents